Fog turns ETSU basketball team's trip to C-U into an odyssey

 CHAMPAIGN — Friday turned out to be a long travel day for the East Tennessee State men's basketball team.

 The Buccaneers, who are scheduled to play Illinois at 1 p.m.
-Saturday at State Farm Center, hadn't even arrived in Champaign-Urbana as of 11 p.m.
-Friday night, according to tweets from ETSU head coach Steve Forbes.
+Saturday at State Farm Center, didn't arrive at their Champaign hotel until 3:30 a.m. today, according to tweets from ETSU head coach Steve Forbes.

 The plan was for the Johnson City, Tenn.-based team to arrive at Central Illinois Regional Airport in Bloomington around 4:30 p.m.
 Friday, but according to Forbes, Delta Airlines canceled that flight because of fog in the area.
 The Buccaneers were instead booked on a flight to Chicago's Midway International Airport through Atlanta.